Preggo Gals' Guide to Dealing with Gallstones

 Pale stools

-Dealing with those pesky stones can be a real challenge, and catching the symptoms early is super important.
-Let’s break it down for you so you can navigate through it.
+Dealing with those pesky things can be a real challenge, and catching the symptoms early is super important.
+Let’s break it down so you can navigate through it.

 During Pregnancy